-1. Components of the Climate System Module Code M-PHYS-100951 Responsible Lecturer Prof. Dr. Andreas Fink Level 4 Components of the T-PHYS-107692 Seminar on IPCC Assessment Report module: T-PHYS-107693 Tropical Meteorology Compulsory Electives T-PHYS-108928 Climate Modeling & Dynamics with ICON T-PHYS-108931 Middle Atmosphere in the Climate System T-PHYS-108932 Ocean-Atmosphere Interactions ECTS Credits 12 Study Program MSc Meteorology, compulsory module in the subject Atmospheric and Climate Processes Instruction Language English Duration 1 semester Module Frequency Each winter semester Module Content This module aims to give students an overview of important components of the climate system, their physical and chemical backgrounds and their temporal and spatial changes.
-This includes lectures, course work, computer and modelling classes on individual components of the climate system (e.g. tropics, polar regions, ocean, middle atmosphere) and on climate dynamics and change.
-Workload Presence time in lectures, exercises: 120 hours Preparation / follow-up: 120 hours Exam preparation: 120 hours Controls of Success Prerequisite: Course- For type of Coursework see Course description ("Teilleistungsbeschreibung") work $\rightarrow$ successful completion of the prerequisites entitles to exam ("Studienleistung") Examination: T-PHYS-109138 Components of the Climate System (Module Exam) Assessment Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Mete-("Prüfungsleistung") orology

-Special Features of the Exam None
+1. Components of the Climate System

+Responsible Lecturer Prof. Dr. Andreas Fink

+Components of the T-PHYS-107692 Seminar on IPCC Assessment Report module: T-PHYS-107693 Tropical Meteorology

+Compulsory Electives T-PHYS-108928 Climate Modeling & Dynamics with ICON

+T-PHYS-108931 Middle Atmosphere in the Climate System

+T-PHYS-108932 Ocean-Atmosphere Interactions

+Study Program MSc Meteorology, compulsory module in the subject Atmospheric and Climate Processes mate system, their physical and chemical backgrounds and their temporal and spatial changes.

+Module Content This module aims to give students an overview of important components of the cliatmosphere) and on climate dynamics and change.

+This includes lectures, course work, computer and modelling classes on individual components of the climate system (e.g. tropics, polar regions, ocean, middle

+Preparation / follow-up: 120 hours

+Exam preparation: 120 hours

+Prerequisite: Course- For type of Coursework see Course description ("Teilleistungsbeschreibung")

-Grade Grade of the oral exam
+work → successful completion of the prerequisites entitles to exam

+Examination: T-PHYS-109138 Components of the Climate System (Module Exam)

+Assessment Oral exam (approx. 60 minutes) in accordance with § 4 (2) No. 2 SPO Master's Mete-

+("Prüfungsleistung") orology

+Special Features of

+None

+the Exam

 Exam Requirements In the module Components of the climate system courses (C) are offered with lectures (L) and exercises (2L1E) and lectures without exercises (2L).
 Registration for this examination is only possible if courseworks have been made in a sufficient amount.

 There are different ways to do this:

 - 3C with 2L1E

-- 2C with 2L1E and 2C with 2L

-- 1C with 2L1E and 4C with 2L
+- 2C with 2L1E and 2C with 2L - 1C with 2L1E and 4C with 2L

 Recommendations Basic knowledge about the climate system is helpful.

-Conditions None

-Learning Outcomes The students can explain essential components of the climate system and their physi- cal properties.
+The students can explain essential components of the climate system and their physical properties.
 They are capable of explaining causes of climate change expertly to present and critically discuss.
 Students can designate monitoring systems for climate monitoring and how they work of climate models.
-The students can designate essen- tial processes in the atmosphere and ocean and explain with physical and chemical laws.
+The students can designate essential processes in the atmosphere and ocean and explain with physical and chemical laws.
 They are able to analyze and interpret climate and weather data on the basis of diagnostic methods.
 In addition, they can expertly present and discuss learned or self-developed scientific findings.